r1cky33/umap/README.md

 This build prevents basic memory based detections and dispenses on mapping the drivers header.

 # Note
 This fork is inteded to be used without the "mapper".
-The targeted driver directly get mapped at boot time.
+The targeted driver directly gets mapped at boot time.